Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 The Campus Security Act requires colleges and universities to:

 • Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
 The statistics gathered from campus police or security, local law enforcement, and other university officials who have significant responsibility for student and campus activities.
-This information can be found on the "Campus Crime Statistics" section of the Department of Public Safety and Security website, www.new.uno.edu/upd/.
+This information can be found on the "Campus Crime Statistics" section of the Department of Public Safety website, www.new.uno.edu/upd/.

 • Provide "timely warning" notices of those crimes that occurred on campus, or within the patrol jurisdiction of campus police or campus security department.
-This information can be found on the "Crime Alerts" and the "Crime Log" at the Department of Public Safety and Security website, www.new.uno.edu/upd.
+This information can be found on the "Crime Alerts" and the "Crime Log" at the Department of Public Safety website, www.new.uno.edu/upd.

-• The Department of Public Safety and Security is responsible for preparing and distributing this report.
+• The Department of Public Safety is responsible for preparing and distributing this report.
 The Police Department worked closely with a variety of University departments and organizations to develop and compile the information contained within this annual report.

 • Publish an annual report every year by October 1st that contains three years of campus crime statistics and certain campus security policy statements.